 We all understand the survival of the fittest, an evolutionist type thing.
 But we understand that those that have to develop skills to hunt, and those that have to develop the abilities God gave them to watch and be able to flee.
 When we stop to view the creation, we marvel at the beauty, but do not often see the every day struggle that goes just beneath the surface.

-Here, we see that the works of men are subject in their results to God's will.
+The works of men are subject in their results to God's will.
 Mankind feels that he has a free hand, or a free will, in all that he does.
 In all that man struggles with, there is a season, an appropriate time which God appoints for it to be done.

 The word "season" means a fitting time to every purpose under heaven.